edzmh96/jekyll-now/about.md

 Even more previously, I was an Android Developer Intern at [Pantoscope Media](http://www.scopephotos.com/#/main).

 Simply put, I'm a nerd that lifts, but if you'd like to know a little more about me, here are some little facts:

 - I'm the oldest child in the family (in fact I'm 6 years older than my brother)

 - My favourite deserts are egg tarts

 - I love spicy food (challenge me, I'll accept it any day)

 - I probably eat more than you (you can challenge me on this one too)

-- I like hugs!
+- My favourite fruit is the watermelon.

 ### And the obvious...
 I love coding.